Our lineage : Boundless Way Zen's ancestors

 Unitarian Universalism and Zen Buddhism: Negotiating Personal Freedom and Community Structure By Shelby Meyerhoff

 Boundless Way Teachers

-David Dayan Rynick is a Dharma successor to Zen Master George Bomun Bowman.
-Zen Master Bowman, in addition to being a Dharma successor to Zen Master Seung Sahn has trained extensively in the Japanese Rinzai tradition with Kyozan Joshu Sasaki Roshi.
-Melissa Myozen Blacker is a Dharma successor to James Ford.
-James Ford is a Dharma successor in the Soto tradition from Jiyu Kennett Roshi and from the Soto reform Harada-Yasutani tradition from John Tarrant Roshi.
+David Dae An Rynick , Roshi is a Dharma successor to Zen Master George Bomun Bowman.
+Zen Master Bowman, in addition to being a Dharma successor to Zen Master Seung Sahn has trained extensively in the Japanese Rinzai tradition with Kyozan Joshu Sasaki, Roshi.
+Melissa Myozen Blacker, Roshi and Josh Mu'nen Bartok, Sensei are both Dharma successors to James Myo'un Ford, Roshi.
+James Ford is a Dharma successor in the Soto tradition from Jiyu Kennett, Roshi and from the Soto reform Harada-Yasutani tradition from John Tarrant, Roshi.

 A NOTE ON DHARMA TRANSMISSION AND THE INSTITUTIONS OF ZEN